 a picture book based on an Athabascan legend.

-For more basic information about Chipewyan culture and history, two good sources are
+For more basic information about Dene culture and history, two good sources are

 How do I cite your website in my bibliography?